codefellows/amazon-java-502d1/13-garbage-collection/README.md

 memory can end up porous with lots of small holes all over the place, but no large continuous area to place data requiring one long stretch of memory.

+## Generational Algorithms
+Generational Garbage Collection takes concepts from copying algorithms, but instead of copying all surviving members to a new memory region, it instead splits up memory into generational regions based on how old the memory is.
+The rationale behind generational GC is that normally, young memory is garbage collected much more frequently than older memory – so therefore the younger memory region is scanned to check for unreferenced memory much more frequently than older memory regions.
+If done properly, this saves both time and CPU processing because the goal is to scan only the necessary memory.

+Older memory regions are certainly still scanned – but not as often as younger memory regions.
+If a block of memory in a younger memory region continues to survive, then it can be promoted to an older memory region and will be scanned less often.

 ## Performance Concerns
 Garbage Collection comes at a cost.
 C and C++ programmers may scoff at the idea because they're used to managing these complexities themselves.
 Garbage